I’m currently a professor at the College of Charleston in the math

 Slope field lab: An introductory lab

-for an ordinary differential equations course, based on Application 1.3 from
+for an ordinary differential equations course, based on Application 1.3 from Differential Equations and

 Boundary Value Problems, Computing and Modeling, 3rd Edition by Edwards and Penney, but spiced up.